 Community Information Bulletin

-Construction of the Canadian Surface Combatant Land-Based Testing Facility (LBTF) will take place at Hartlen Point in Eastern Passage, Nova Scotia, between winter 2025 and fall 2027.
+Construction of the River Class Destroyer Land-Based Testing Facility (LBTF) will now take place at Hartlen Point in Eastern Passage, Nova Scotia, between summer 2025 and fall 2027.
 This includes building the facility and supporting infrastructure such as security fencing, parking lot, roads, and utilities.
 See the most recent rendering of the LBTF below (Figure 1) for reference.
 Although construction is expected to be complete by fall 2027, timing is subject to change based on the progress of the design and construction processes.
-Another update will be provided when more information is available.
+Updates will continue to be provided as new information is available.

 The project team continues to work on determination of post-construction operational and security constraints, striving towards minimal impact to fishing, surfing, birding, golfing, hiking, and other land and water-based activities to the extent possible.
 As more information is available, it will be shared with the public.